FreeRADIUS InkBridge

 Keys

 Using a key variable allows the loop to determine exactly which attribute is being modified.
-Or for dynamic expansions, which of 0..n values are being examined.
+Or else, which of 0..n values are being examined.

 string total